Monitoring the Performance of Your Medical Device Suppliers

 Finally, remember that the elegant scorecard you created will be worthless if it sits hidden on your hard drive.
 You need to establish methods to share the information with all internal stakeholders and your suppliers as well.
 An evaluation of critical supplier performance could also be part of your management review meetings.

 If you want to learn more (a lot more!) about this topic, consider our in-depth medical device supplier quality management training class.
-Not only will you learn best practices, this 3-day course also explores all of the mandates found in ISO 13485:2016, FDA QSR, MDSAP, and the EU Medical Device Regulation (MDR 2017/745).
+Not only will you learn best practices, this course also explores all of the mandates found in ISO 13485:2016, FDA QSR, MDSAP, and the EU Medical Device Regulation (MDR 2017/745).
+Available in-person or online.

 Need help auditing a supplier or developing your supplier network?
 Our experienced auditors can help you verify that your suppliers are meeting relevant requirements.